 Smart study is preferred over hard work.
 For a local act, stick to its bare act book and nothing else.
 For the purpose of the mains examination, you can add important case laws for framing your answers up to the mark.

 The local bare acts are also available on official websites in pdf form.
 Download and study from there.
-Local laws are scoring subjects, if written well in the mains exam.
-They can secure your name in the merit list.
+Local laws are scoring subjects if written well in the mains exam.
+They can secure your name on the merit list.

 - 18 Most Important Amendments to the Indian Constitution - 12th August 2023

 - 8 Kinds and Theories of Punishment - 22nd July 2023